systopia/de.systopia.remoteevent/README.md

 ## Features

-* Connect another (remote) system to CiviCRM that can handle highly customizable event listings and registration features
+* Connect a (remote) system to CiviCRM that can handle highly customizable event listings and registration features
-* Pre-defined registration profiles including a "one click registration" for authenticated users (additional profiles can be added fairly easy)
+* Pre-defined registration profiles including a "one click registration" for authenticated users
 * Use different registration profiles within the same event
 * Allow participants to modify and/or cancel their own registrations
 * Alternative approach for defining an event's location
-* Event registration/update profiles be configured using a UI with the [Remote Event Form Editor](https://github.com/systopia/remoteeventformeditor) extension
+* Event registration/update profiles to be configured using an UI with the [Remote Event Form Editor](https://github.com/systopia/remoteeventformeditor) extension
 * Have Sessions/Workshops within your event
-* Registering additional participants
+* Registering additional participants (coming)
 * Localizing event registration profiles with a locale given in the get_form request (e.g. the current language of the frontend)

-TODO: Complete Feature List

 ## Requirements